 Based on these observations it can be concluded:

-- Post-winter wrack accumulations after groyne re-configuration are about one tenth of that prior to groyne re-configuration
+- Post-winter wrack accumulations after groyne re-configuration are much less than prior to groyne re-configuration

 - More sand is arriving at the Western Beach than is naturally by-passing